The 7 key principles of HACCP

 Documentation

-All activities associated with monitoring, controlling, and verifying CCPs must be recorded in writing in case of any audits, incidents, or inspections, so the evidence is available to prove what occurred in the production stage.
+The last of the key principles of HACCP is documenting everything.
+This includes all activities associated with monitoring, controlling, and verifying CCPs.
+You must have them all in writing in case of any audits, incidents, or inspections, so the evidence is available to prove what occurred in the production stage.